-Mathew Brady was one the most famous photographers of the 19th century and is remembered for his photographs of the Civil War as well as for his studio portraits of prominent Americans.
+Mathew Brady was one the most famous photographers of the 19th century and is remembered for photographs of the Civil War as well as for classic studio portraits of prominent Americans.

-And while Brady was an accomplished photographer, many of the Civil War photographs for which he was credited were not taken by him, but by his employees.
+Brady was a true photographic pioneer, yet many of the Civil War photographs for which he was credited at the time were actually taken by his employees.